MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/listview-and-gridview.md

 ### Respond to selection changes

 To respond to selection changes in a list view, handle the [SelectionChanged](/uwp/api/windows.ui.xaml.controls.primitives.selector.selectionchanged) event.
-In the event handler code, you can get the list of selected items from the [SelectionChangedEventArgs.AddedItems property](/uwp/api/windows.ui.xaml.controls.selectionchangedeventargs.addeditems) property.
-You can get any items that were deselected from the [SelectionChangedEventArgs.RemovedItems property](/uwp/api/windows.ui.xaml.controls.selectionchangedeventargs.removeditems).
+In the event handler code, you can get the list of selected items from the [SelectionChangedEventArgs.AddedItems](/uwp/api/windows.ui.xaml.controls.selectionchangedeventargs.addeditems) property.
+You can get any items that were deselected from the [SelectionChangedEventArgs.RemovedItems](/uwp/api/windows.ui.xaml.controls.selectionchangedeventargs.removeditems) property.
 The AddedItems and RemovedItems collections contain at most one item, unless users select a range of items by holding down the Shift key.

 The following example shows how to handle the SelectionChanged event and access the various Item collections: